Accuracy & Guidelines

 - Framing: Include the upper chest in the frame.

-- Face Only: Good for Heart Rate.
+- Face Only: Sufficient for Heart Rate.

 For a deeper technical analysis of how environmental factors impact signal integrity, read our technical paper.